 13 January 2021

-During the War of 1812 Kingston was the scene of a remarkable shipbuilding contest with American forces across Lake Ontario at Sackets Harbor.
+During the War of 1812, Kingston was the scene of a remarkable shipbuilding contest with American forces across Lake Ontario at Sackets Harbor.
 Some of these hastily built British warships had “as great bulk as any on the Ocean” as one contemporary Royal Navy officer observed.
-Following the war, the vessels eventually fell into disrepair and were towed from the Royal Navy base at Navy Bay and sunk.
+Following the war the vessels eventually fell into disrepair and ultimately were towed from the Royal Navy base at Navy Bay and sunk.
 Today, three of these wrecks (HMS St. Lawrence, HMS Prince Regent, and HMS Princess Charlotte) are commemorated as the War of 1812 Shipwrecks National Historic Site of Canada.
-Jonathan will outline the story of these once formidable warships, illustrate the wrecks themselves and describe their commemoration as a national historic site.
+Jonathan Moore will outline the story of these once formidable warships, illustrate the wrecks themselves and describe their commemoration as a national historic site.

 Lady Franklin and the Lost Franklin Expedition